 • Discovery of sensitive data and applications: Your selected CASB should scan and discover sensitive data, perform risk assessments, and manage access across applications and data.

-• Consider performance: Integration of the CASB should not interfere with network performance or user productivity.
+• Consider performance: CASB integration should not interfere with network performance or user productivity.

 • Necessary certifications: Some industries require cloud providers and services to have specific certifications, including FERPA, COPPA, CSP, and more.